WHATS HOT

 It’s possible for a woman to be going through menopause and still be fertile.
 Eggs are still being released and there is an adequate supply of the necessary hormones, so she can still become pregnant.

 Women over the age of 40 who are pregnant face an increased risk of infection, miscarriage, bleeding and several other potentially dangerous medical conditions, according to medical research.
-The grow higher with every passing year.
+The risks grow higher with every passing year.

 If you’re approaching an age where night sweats and hot flashes are becoming a reality, and you’re not interested in early morning feeds and dirty diapers, then don’t take a chance and hope for the best.
 Make sure you continue with birth control to avoid any unwanted surprises.